daviddenton/databob.kotlin/README.md

 ##### (Also available in [Scala](https://github.com/daviddenton/databob.scala) and [JavaScript](https://github.com/daviddenton/databob) flavours)

-Databob provides a way to generate completely randomised object builders with zero-boilerplate code.
+Databob provides a way to generate completely randomised objects with zero-boilerplate builder code.

 ###Why?
 The problem of generating dummy test instances for our classes has been around for a long time.
 Given the following data classes...